-The electricity sector of the economy is the primary source of carbon dioxide emissions in the United States, followed closely by the transportation sector.
+The electricity sector of the economy is the primary source of carbon dioxide emissions in the United States from burning fossil fuels in power plants, followed closely by the transportation sector.
 Together, they account for close to 70 percent of the nation's carbon dioxide emissions.

+However, that is not the case in the Pacific Northwest.
+Here, thanks to our primary source of electricity, hydropower, and our region's aggressive acquisition of demand-reducing energy efficiency, we use less fossil fuel to generate power.
 The Pacific Northwest's annual carbon dioxide emissions from electricity have been flat over the past 15 years.
 In 2015, the annual carbon dioxide emissions were around 51 million metric tons-close to what they were in 2000-yet during that time they've ranged from 43 to 60 million metric tons.
 Nationally, emissions from electricity have declined from around 2,300 million metric tons in 2000 to about 1,900 million metric tons in 2015.